Bosch Alumni Network

 Alumni as partners

-Founded in 2017, the Bosch Alumni Network brings together over 7,000 former and current fellows, grantees and employees of the Robert Bosch Stiftung and its partners, and supports them as agents of change in their communities.
+Founded in 2017, the Bosch Alumni Network brings together about 8,000 former and current fellows, grantees and employees of the Robert Bosch Stiftung and its partners, and supports them as agents of change in their communities.
 The network contributes to an open, just and sustainable world by convening diverse perspectives, enabling knowledge sharing and empowering members to take collective action.

 With a decentralized structure and clusters based on topic and region, the network connects members with common interests and different backgrounds from around 140 countries, to foster cross-sectoral exchange and international collaborations.